-To ensure that these activities result in minimal adverse effects on the aquatic environment, individually and cumulatively, the Los Angeles District estimates that approximately 5 acres of compensatory mitigation will be required on an annual basis to offset the authorized losses of waters of the United States and ensure that the NWP authorizes only activities with minimal individual and cumulative adverse effects on the aquatic environment.
+No permanent loss of jurisdictional waters is anticipated based on limited past use of the NWP within the Los Angeles District and the intent of this NWP to improve water quality through reshaping of existing drainage ditches.
+Moreover, because the work is designed to improve water quality, no compensatory mitigation would be required to offset the authorized temporary impacts to waters of the United States and ensure that the NWP authorizes only activities with minimal individual and cumulative adverse effects on the aquatic environment.